 According to data from GlobalPropertyGuide.com, the average rental return in 2022 varied widely across different countries.
 The highest yields were seen in Georgia (10.73%), South Africa (9.06%), and Kazakhstan (9.70%), all of which were rated as “spectacular” or “excellent”.
 At the other end of the scale, some countries had very low yields, such as Hong Kong (2.78%) and Monaco (2.49%), which were rated as “very poor”.

 There will, of course, be some instances of higher yields in many places, this is just a rough average.
-What is also important to remember here though is that many of the places mentioned have nominally low prices, making the investments more affordable.
+What is also important to remember here, though, that many places mentioned have nominally low prices, making the investments more affordable.

-If you are looking to perhaps buy a property and turn it into a hotel, either on your own or through a syndicate, or perhaps renovating a property into a holiday let, then looking at a city’s average yield will not get you very far.
+Suppose you are looking to buy a property and turn it into a hotel, either on your own or through a syndicate, or perhaps renovate a property into a holiday let.
+In that case, looking at a city’s average yield will not get you very far.
 Instead, these are unique and sophisticated investments that require more in-depth research.
-These are the investments that can return a much higher Return On Investment (ROI) because they are not as accessible to retail investors – therefore the market isn’t saturated and the opportunities are not snapped up as quickly.
+These are the investments that can return a much higher Return On Investment (ROI) because they are not as accessible to retail investors – therefore the market isn’t saturated, and the opportunities are not snapped up as quickly.

-This is why it is worth spending the time to build expertise in the area before jumping into it.
+This is why it is worth building expertise in the area before jumping into it.
 Below are some tips to get you started.